deepskystacker/DSS/Installers/README.txt

 4. Set code page to utf-8 so that Exiv2 can read files with fileids such as: C:\Τεστερ\ABM8W.jpg

+5. When starting DeepSkyStackerLive, create a DSSLive.settings file with "default" settings if it does not exist.

 Welcome to DeepSkyStacker 5.1.10
 ======================================